nuitrcs/regex_workshop/part2.md

 ### EXERCISE 2

 Open the [blank example](https://regexr.com/5rddd).
-Under the "Flags" menu in the upper left, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.
+Under the "Flags" menu in the upper right, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.
+You'll see an "m" after the "/g" at the end of the expression to indicate that the multiline flag is on for the regex.

 Write a regular expression to match any number of spaces (0 or more) at the beginning of each line of the text.